CarlosVRL/FreeCodeCamp/README.md

 This repository houses my initial attempts at FreeCodeCamp's algorithm scripting.

-The primary language is JavaScript with web-based applications.
+The primary language is JavaScript for web-based applications.